AntheSevenants/gij-bent/README.md

 ## Tweet retrieval and sorting

 All `.py` files in the root directory are used for the tweet retrieval and sorting process.
+These scripts are included for transparency purposes, since you cannot run them anymore for two reasons:

+1. It is no longer possible to use the Twitter API / scrape data from Twitter.
+2. I cannot share the dataset in full, because it contains personal information.

+These are the files:

 1. `1-retrieve-tweets.py`: used to query Twitter.
 Output is written to jsonl files in `output/`.
 Now defunct.
 2. `2-sort-tweets.py`: used to create a TSV dataset from the jsonl files.
 Outputs to TSV.